 IPC-2581 RevB is released!

-After 12 months of development and validate, the IPC-2581 RevB was announced and published by IPC recently.
-"I've never seen an IPC standard move that fast." said Gary Carter, Senior Manager of CAD Engineering at Fujitsu Network Communications, "It's a great example of what can be accomplished when people from the industry align on and work towards a common goal!
+After 12 months of development and validation, the IPC-2581 RevB was announced and published by IPC recently.
+"I've never seen an IPC standard move that fast," said Gary Carter, Senior Manager of CAD Engineering at Fujitsu Network Communications, "It's a great example of what can be accomplished when people from the industry align on and work towards a common goal!"